-She is currently involved in a number of consultancy projects including media and literary work.
+She is currently involved in a number of consultancy projects including working with caterers, providing corporate talks and university moderation.
 She has worked for 12 years as a Government Nutrition Scientist for the Food Standards Agency (FSA), the Department of Health (DH) and Public Health England (PHE), in addition to working for a leading food service provider (Brakes).

 Experience and expertise includes:

-- general nutrition consultancy providing up to date, easy to understand, dietary advice for a range of clients including television (Tom Kerridge’s Lose Weight for Good, BBC2), published media, businesses, universities, schools, new parents and individuals
+- general nutrition consultancy providing up to date, easy to understand, dietary advice for a range of clients including television (Tom Kerridge’s Lose Weight for Good, BBC2), published media (including quotes in the Guardian and other online literary publications), businesses, universities, caterers, schools, new parents and individuals

 - food and drink industry stakeholder consultation on sugar and salt reduction

 - nutrient data analysis for food composition and dietary surveys including recipe analysis

 - statistical modelling of micronutrient intake including vitamin D, folic acid, and iron to support the UK’s Scientific Advisory Committee on Nutrition (SACN) reports

 - literature reviews and critical analysis